 As you’ll quickly realize, the options for creating different types of light leaks are endless and achieving the look you want will take time.
 The main thing is to be patient, experiment with as many different methods as you can, and try and have fun along the way.

-As you can see, light leaks are an easily obtainable effect that don’t require you to open up your wallet every time you want to use one in your videos.
+As you can see, light leaks are an easily obtainable effect that doesn’t require you to open up your wallet every time you want to use one in your videos.
 The Internet has dozens of freebie overlays hiding deep within its belly and thanks to this post, you now know exactly where to find them.

 But better yet, why not take the sustainable approach and try creating some on your own.
-You’ll learn a cool new skill along the way and when you’re done, you’ll be able to give back to the videomaking community by sharing what you’ve made!
-Speaking of which, if anyone has any homemade light leak overlays they’d like to share, be a champ and drop the download link into the comments section below.
+You’ll learn a cool new skill along the way and when you’re done, you’ll be able to give back to the videomaking community by sharing what you’ve made in the comments section below.
 The team here at Motion Array, plus all you fellow filmmakers, will love you for it!